 About PaTH to Health

-Penn State PaTH to Health contains health data on more than 919,300 patients who have received medical care at Penn State Health Milton S. Hershey Medical Center since Jan.
-1, 2011; the data is refreshed quarterly.
+Penn State PaTH to Health contains health data on more than 1 million patients who have received medical care at Penn State Health Milton S. Hershey Medical Center since Jan.
+1, 2011; the dataset is refreshed quarterly.

 Data Quality and Completeness

 Data curation queries are used to assess the quality, completeness and characteristics of the data.
-Analysts within the Enterprise Information Management team at Hershey Medical Center carefully examine the data curation results to identify common themes and opportunities for improvement.
+Analysts within the Enterprise Information Management team at Penn State Health Milton S. Hershey Medical Center carefully examine the data curation results to identify common themes and opportunities for improvement.

 The Collaborator Guide describes how investigators across Penn State and Penn State Health can request access to PaTH to Health patient-level and clinical encounter-level data.